 Ester Lake is a 139-acre pond located on state land and has been managed as a fishery since the 1950s.
 In the 1960's Ester was a productive fishery with high numbers of yellow perch, black crappie, and walleye.
 Since the 1980s the fishery has been in decline and water levels have been marginal in recent years.
-Due to reduced fishing opportunities, Ester only received 33 angler days in 2005 and ranked 63rd in the region (McFarland 2006).

-In 2009, Ester received 8,000 pre-spawn yellow perch to boost the forage base that has been non-existent since the early 1980s (Figure 13).
+In 2009 and 2010, Ester received 8,000 and 2,600 pre-spawn yellow perch to boost the forage base that has been non-existent since the early 1980s (Figure 9).
+The supplemental plants of yellow perch have boosted the population and more yellow perch will be planted in 2011 along with fathead minnows or another forage species.

-Figure 13. - Relative abundance of yellow perch, northern pike, carp, white sucker, black crappie, and walleye in Ester Lake (periodic sampling 1980 to 2009).
+Figure 19. - Relative abundance of yellow perch, northern pike, carp, white sucker, black crappie, and walleye in Ester Lake (periodic sampling 1980 to 2010).

-Frenchman Reservoir
+Hart Reservoir